nbb/zd_search/README.md

 # Zendesk Search

-See `discussion.md` for discussion of assumptions and tradeoffs.
+Please see `discussion.md` for a discussion of my approach to this project.

 ## Description